Building A Latino-Muslim Coalition With #TacoTrucksAtEveryMosque

 The taco tour quickly got national attention — a profile on NBC Nightly News, stories in the Los Angeles Times and PRI's The World.
 It even got the attention of Gutierrez: On Instagram, he posted a video of Hamida with the message, "I tried to warn you people. #TacoTrucksOnEveryCorner has mutated into #TacoTrucksatEveryMosque!"

 The next taco tour won't happen until May.
 In the meantime, Hamida and Vazquez are preparing high school Latino-Muslim unity lectures where students will snack on halal tacos.
-"At the end of the events, they're not talking about how amazing the halal tacos are, although the tacos are great," Vazquez points out.
+"At the end of the events, they're not talking about how amazing the halal tacos are, although the tacos are great," Hamida points out.
 "They're saying, 'Now, we can fight together.' "

 Hamida says she's even seen conservative protesters who initially showed up to troll #TacoTrucksatEveryMosque line up instead at their events.
 "I guess they just wanted the halal tacos," she now says with a laugh.
 "They wanted to know what the magic is."